kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   It occurred to me after a one and a half hour long weekend that I haven't taken the time to acknowledge some of the stuff I've done this year.

+- PhDs do that, I guess, so maybe I should too?

 ## Lately

 - Basically started by wrapping up last year by finishing up a local internship in El Segundo [Jan]